eddgr/not-instagram/README.md

 Users can comment, like, and search for other users' posts.

-Additionally, users can follow or be followed by other users.
+Users can also follow or be followed by other users.
 A new feed will be created on the home page that allows current users to see all the latest posts from users they follow.

+Additionally, users can message other users to create a thread between both users.

-Users can edit their own user information or choose to delete their account.
+Lastly, users can edit their own user information or choose to delete their account.

 To get started, run `bundle install` and `rails db:migrate`, then start the rails server.